arunesh04/Numberplate-booking-app/README.md

-# Number Plate Booking APP
+# Fancy Number Plate App Docker Compose Setup

-This repository contains a Docker Compose configuration for deploying and Number plate application.
-This setup simplifies the deployment process and provides an easy way to manage the application's environment.
+This repository contains a Docker Compose configuration for deploying and running the Fancy Number Plate application, which consists of frontend and backend services along with a MongoDB database.

 ## Prerequisites